-Marco Fillion is a Partner in PwC Canada’s Life Actuarial Services, working in the Toronto office.
+Marco Fillion is a Partner and National Actuarial Services leader for PwC, working in the Toronto office.

-Marco joined PwC in 2010 after spending his entire career as an actuarial practitioner in a number of Life Insurance companies, including 10 years at a multinational Canadian insurance company in various management positions in business units and corporate.
+Marco joined PwC in 2010 after spending his entire career as an actuarial practitioner in a number of Life Insurance companies, including 10 years at a multinational Canadian company, in various management positions in business units and corporate areas.

-Since joining PwC, Marco has performed several audits of insurance entities and public personal injury compensation plans, as well as peer reviews of actuarial liabilities, MCCSR/TAAM and DCAT work, providing him with a broad perspective of industry practices.
+Since joining PwC, Marco has lead the actuarial review for the audits of insurance entities and public personal injury compensation plans, as well as peer reviews of the work of appointed actuaries, providing him with a broad perspective of industry practices.

-Marco has done several industry presentations on IFRS and OSFI’s upcoming regulatory capital changes, and recently co-authored PwC’s publication including “Insurance Solvency Regime Developments: Striking the right balance in Canada”, “Low interest rates — Life insurers’ great depression”, and “Managing risks for better decisions: ORSA”.
+Marco has done several industry presentations on IFRS, ORSA and OSFI’s upcoming regulatory capital changes, and recently co-authored “Managing risks for better decisions: ORSA”, “Insurance Solvency Regime Developments: Striking the right balance in Canada” and “Low interest rates — Life insurers’ great depression”.

 Marco is a a Fellow of the Canadian Institute of Actuaries and the Society of Actuaries.
 He is also a member of the American Academy of Actuaries and of the CIA Committee on Risk Management and Capital Requirements.